 This more equal partnership however led to both Sophie and Louise being able to direct the focus and direction of the session.
 This resulted in a much more holistic and meaningful exploration for students regarding the process of conducting an assessment to one that was more in depth and mindful of the complexities of real-life practice.
 It involved focusing on the life goals that are important to Sophie and addressed Louise’s concerns by preventing an over-reliance by students on standardised outcome measures and checklists in favour of a more patient-centred approach to assessment.
 Sophie and Louise role modelled best practice for the students by genuinely showing how an assessment and a session can be conducted in partnership.
 As educators, the use of role modelling can have significant impact on student learning and in developing best practice.

-In this paper, and throughout this series of case studies, we have sought to critically reflect on the process and impacts of collaborating with people with lived experience in physiotherapy education.
+In this report, and throughout this series, we have sought to critically reflect on the process and impacts of collaborating with people with lived experience in physiotherapy education.
 Our goal has been to share our experiences and contribute toward the development of a culture and framework for high quality, evidenced informed public involvement activity in physiotherapy education.
 We hope that by doing so, other educators including people with lived experience will contribute their own knowledge and expertise to develop this empirical evidence base for lived experience education.

 Arnstein, S. (1969).
 A Ladder Of Citizen Participation, Journal of the American Institute of Planners, 35(4), 216-224. https://doi.org/10.1080/01944366908977225